by Guest Post on May 1, 2012

 At first glance, it seems like the discussion would end right there.
 Cost efficiency and effectiveness, case closed.

 But, of course, it can never be that simple.
 As Paul Harvey might say, "in a moment you're going to hear the rest of the story"

-First let's consider organic fertilizers.
-Organic growing is based on the theory that plants should grow in a chemical free environment, just as they do in nature.
+First, let's consider organic fertilizers.
+Organic growth is based on the theory that plants should grow in a chemical-free environment, just as they do in nature.
 A study of some of the richest soils in the world finds that they are teeming with microscopic life.
-Humus, or living soil is the perfect growing environment for plants.
-Not only do plants thrive in this environment, they are also healthier and less stressed.
+Humus or living soil is the perfect growing environment for plants.
+Not only do plants thrive in this environment, but they are also healthier and less stressed.
 Less stress means that they are better able to fight diseases and pests.
 Organic soils are naturally aerated by the microbes living within, and therefore hold more water.
 These organisms create what has been tagged the "Soil Food Web" The Soil Food Web is a microscopic ecosystem that breaks down nutrients and minerals so they can be made available to your plants naturally.
-Unlike chemical fertilizers, that tend to evaporate and leach into the ground water, these micro-organism's literally retain the nutrients in their own "Food Bank" and allow the plants to use what is needed now, while storing the rest for future seasons.
+Unlike chemical fertilizers, that tend to evaporate and leach into the groundwater, these micro-organisms retain the nutrients in their own "Food Bank" and allow the plants to use what is needed now while storing the rest for future seasons.
 Your plants are not only able to access the NPK they need but also the wide range of trace minerals that are so important to healthy plants.

 Now let's take a second look at chemical fertilizers.